MirkMart/Lab_CompGeno/2024/04_GenomeAnnotation/README.md

     TMP= #specify a directory other than the system default temporary directory for temporary files
 ```

-The changes to do are:
+Changes to do:

-- add genome path.
+- add genome.
-- add proteome path (external evidence).
+- add proteome (external evidence.
+Multiple ones can be listed using commas).
 - remove model_org.
 - provide RepeatModeler library.
 - protein2genome= from 0 to 1 #This change enable maker to use protein homology to infer prediction (needed since we are feeding the program with a known proteome)